Anomalous symmetry breaking in Weyl semimetal CeAlGe: Acknowledgments

-\textit{Acknowledgments.} The authors would like to thank J. Checkelsky and J. Lynn for insightful discussions.
+The authors would like to thank P. P. Orth, J. Checkelsky, T. Voita, and J. Lynn for insightful discussions.
 H.H. would like to thank D. M. Benson and B. L. Straughn for fruitful discussions.
 Materials synthesis efforts were supported by the Gordon and Betty Moore Foundation's EPiQS Initiative through grant no. GBMF9071, and experimental investigations were supported by the Department of Energy, Office of Basic Energy Sciences, under Award No. DE-SC0019154.